May 21, 2026

 In order to get better terms, you can:

 • Get a co-signer or co-applicant.
 This combines your credit scores with the other people on the application.
 If they have a better score, you can get better terms.
 Remember that a co-signer can help you qualify, though it doesn't guarantee you'll receive the funds.
-A co-borrow is the one who will actually assist with payments.
+A co-borrower is the one who will actually assist with payments.

 If getting a loan isn't possible or too expensive, consider: